 Keep to a minimum of 3 fonts (using 2 is even better).

 Even if you choose to use only 2 fonts, the possibilities are still very wide.
-Choosing a font that has a variety of weights (thin, medium, bold, extra bold) still gives you plenty of options.
+Choosing a font that has a variety of weights (thin, medium, bold, extra bold, black) still gives you plenty of options.

-Some companies even choose just ONE font and have fantastic labels and websites due to using many weights (thin, normal, bold, extra bold) and a unique way of using capital and lowercase letters stylistically.
+Some companies even choose just ONE font and have fantastic labels and websites due to using many weights and a unique way of using capital and lowercase letters stylistically.

 Juniper Apothecary has absolutely NAILED the art of using a single sans-serif font, resulting in a very modern, clean, minimalist look: